-External Recruitment: DDAT advise that all vacancies are listed on DDAT website along with the relevant Local Authority website (Derby City or Derbyshire County Council).
+5.1 Adverts - External Recruitment: DDAT advise that all vacancies are listed on DDAT website along with the relevant Local Authority website (Derby City or Derbyshire County Council).
 For vacancies at a senior level, schools will consider the cost and benefit of using national publications (such as TES).
-All adverts must include the Safer Recruitment Policy statement and a link to the Job Description and Person Specification.
+All adverts must include the Safer Recruitment Policy statement, a link to the Job Description and Person Specification and that all candidates must have the right to work in the UK